Summon Discovery User Guide

 On top of Results section you have two options.

 Results are sorted by Relevance ranking by default, which lists first the items literally more relevant to the words typed in the search field.
 Chinese results rank a bit higher when the Chinese user interface is on.
-Other orders as your need: Date(newest), Date(oldest).
+Other orders as your need: Date(newest), Date(oldest), Author, Title.

 The checkbox reads Add results beyond your library's collection is OFF unless you click it manually.
 When it's ON, the results will expand to much more items beyond the Library's subscriptions.
 This may help you learn about more bibliography to some focused subjects.
 For the full text out of subscription, please contact the Interlibrary Loan (ILL) staff with the Library.